 In the case of the western skipjack stock, the fishing mortality is constrained by fishery capacity and availability of bait.
 The assessment showed that the skipjack stock is very unlikely to be overfished, but the stock may continue to decline towards the MSY level.
 Monitoring of catches and fishing effort and size composition is in place.
 The recent catches 2014-2016 have been between 20 000t and 29 000t, whereas the MSY is 30-32,000 t.
-Thus, evidence exists that the current constraints on fishing mortality are probably adequate to maintain the stock above BMSY.
+Thus, evidence exists that the current constraints on fishing mortality are probably adequate to maintain the stock above B{MSY}.
 This meets SG80.

-The harvest strategy is not well-defined and has not been evaluated.
+The harvest strategy is not well-defined and has not been evaluated although an MSE is planned.
 The stock size is uncertain relative to target levels.
 These fisheries cannot meet SG100.